Red on White: the dark past of the White Tower of Thessaloniki

 Besides, there was one more event in the “dark past” of Thessaloniki, which happened near the White Tower.
 On March 18, 1913, King George I decided to take a walk there without his guard.
 It was the day when the Greek ruler lost his life.
 He was killed with one shot in his back by the anarchist, Alexandros Schinas.

 At present, that tragedy has already become history.
-In 1917, the protective walls of the White Tower were destroyed.
+Now the White Tower remains alone on Paralia: in 1917, its protective walls were destroyed.
 The tower was used for different purposes: during World War I, people kept the archaeological treasures here.
 Later, they set a meteorological service in it.
 After that, the tower became a museum.
 That is how the White Tower is used nowadays.
+You can book a four-hour sightseeing tour by car, covering the main attractions of Thessaloniki, including the White tower, with or without a guide.